 PROCEDURES TO IMPLEMENT POLICY

-Individual desiring to serve as a volunteer must submit CSU-approved Volunteer Application (see Attachment to this Policy) to the Sponsoring Department prior to engaging in volunteer activity.
+Individual desiring to serve as a volunteer on behalf and in benefit of the University must submit CSU-approved Volunteer Application (see Attachment to this Policy) to the Sponsoring Department prior to engaging in volunteer activity.

 The head of the sponsoring department, division head, or designee, must approve application before applicant is authorized to engage in volunteer activities.